Acceptance is painful

 • To accept that ADHD exists, is to recognise that we are not all the same and should not be treated the same

-Andrew Lewis, ADHD Coach UK
+Andrew Lewis - ADHD Coach

 Andrew Lewis

-Andrew Lewis is an ADHD Coach, writer and founder of SimplyWellbeing.
-He has over 16,000 hours and 20 years of experience in coaching over 600 ADHD executives, ADHD business professionals and ADHD creatives.
-Andrew ran a major ADHD support group and an ADHD diagnostic clinic for a while.
-He is an ADHD specialist backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales and to running a few software start-ups.
+Andrew Lewis is an Adult ADHD Coach, writer and founder of SimplyWellbeing.
+He has over 16,000 hours of experience in coaching over 600 adults with ADHD.
+Andrew helps entrepreneurs and creatives with ADHD thrive and achieve wellbeing and is always happy to have a free chat to discuss coaching.
+Andrew ran a major ADHD support group and even an ADHD diagnostic clinic for a while.
+Andrew is an adult ADHD Coach backed with business expertise from a twenty years career in software, from roles in programming, through marketing, sales at IBM, then to running a few software start-ups.

 ADHD at work